Agathe Laisné

-Agathe Laisné (born 26 May 1999) is a French professional golfer.
+Agathe Laisné (born 26 May 1999) is a French professional golfer who has played on the LPGA Tour and Ladies European Tour.
 She won the 2017 European Ladies Amateur and the 2023 Florida's Natural Charity Classic.

 Amateur career

 Laisné was born in Paris and played for the French National Team since the age of 13.
 She represented France at the 2015 Junior Golf World Cup, the Espirito Santo Trophy in 2016 and 2018, the European Ladies' Team Championship four times and the European Girls' Team Championship three times, winning the event in 2014.

 She also represented Europe at the Junior Vagliano Trophy and the Junior Solheim Cup in 2015.

 Laisné excelled individually and in 2013 won the Belgian International Under 18, in 2014 the Championnat de France des Jeunes Minimes (Girls 15-16), Total International Juniors of Belgium, and the European Ladies Club Trophy.
 In 2015 she tied for second at the 2015 Orange Bowl and in 2016 she won the Coupe Didier Illouz.
 She received one of the four invitations for the 2015 Evian Championship and again for the 2017 Evian Championship.

 In 2017 she won the European Ladies Amateur by one stroke ahead of Albane Valenzuela, and two strokes ahead of Morgane Metraux, to also qualify for the 2018 Women's British Open.
 In 2020 she won both the Grand Prix du Medoc and Grand Prix de Saint Germain.

 Laisné attended the University of Texas at Austin 2017–2021 where she majored in finance and played with Texas Longhorns women's golf.
 She won the 2019 Big 12 Conference Championship, becoming the third person in University of Texas history to claim the Big 12 title.
 She was an Arnold Palmer Cup International team member in 2019 and 2021.

 After a pair of victories in the LET Access Series, the Santander Golf Tour Lauro in Spain and Lavaux Ladies Open in Switzerland, Laisné surged to number 13 in the Women's World Amateur Golf Ranking, to qualify for the 2020 U.S. Women's Open.
 She finished third at the 2020 European Ladies Amateur, one stroke away from playoff.